 In beat'em ups / fighting games - the character select screen is the screen you will see over, over, over, over again as these games are mostly played in co-op multiplayer mode (during the arcade era even more) so it needs to be a place where the player gets amped up for the fight and simultaneously the player wants to find themselves again while spending their time wisely to select the right character.
+Once you selected your character the announcer will announce the country and you will hear a plane fly there- this is done neatly with a pan effect → left to right.
 The UI sounds and most importantly the character select music must be ready for this task.
 There is an unwritten rule about fighting game soundtracks: If the player select screen music is great - the stage compositions will follow that lead.
 The SSFII one is a great composition you won't get tired of: it has an interesting tempo slightly over your hearts bpm (to get you ready fo the fight), its melodies suggest you choice and pushes you but not to much.